reference-architecture-ai/reference-architecture.ai/content/docs/extended-shortcodes/index.md

 DeepThought theme provides multiple shortcodes on top of built-in ones in Zola.
-Please, have a look at the [Config Options](/docs/config-options#external-libraries) that explain how to enable them.
+Please, have a look at the [Config Options](/docs/config-options#external-libraries) that explains how to enable them.

 <!-- more -->